Seven Bridges of Königsberg

-The Seven Bridges of Königsberg is a historically notable problem in mathematics.
-Its negative resolution by Leonhard Euler, in 1736, laid the foundations of graph theory and foreshadowed the idea of topology.
+The Seven Bridges of Königsberg is a historical puzzle asking for a walking tour through the bridges of the city of Königsberg (now Kaliningrad) where each of the city's bridges is crossed exactly once.
+Its mathematical formalization and proof of impossibility by Leonhard Euler, in 1736, laid the foundations of graph theory and foreshadowed the idea of topology.

+Background and problem statement

 The city of Königsberg in Prussia (now Kaliningrad, Russia) was set on both sides of the Pregel River, and included two large islands—Kneiphof and Lomse—which were connected to each other, and to the two mainland portions of the city—Altstadt and Vorstadt—by seven bridges.
 The problem was to devise a walk through the city that would cross each of those bridges once and only once.